avaidun/poker/README.md

 A poker application running on node.js with socket.io, using angularJS on the front-end for data binding.

-This fork is created to coontinue that work
+This fork is created to continue that work